Philosophy and Structure

 - A CSS is a collaborative education effort.
 We provide your child with part-time instruction, group interaction, guided discussions, individual and group projects, and many opportunities to learn with us and at home under your supervision.
 Parents provide the home structure to facilitate their students completing Trinity Prep assignments.

-- We are an affordable private school option, with annual tuition and supply fee of $3,500.
-Parents should budget approximately $3,950 annual cost to allow for the registration fee, curricula and required Trinity Prep shirts.
+- We are an affordable private school option, with annual tuition and supply fee of $3600-4000.
+Enrollment fee is $350 per family, not student.
+Parents should budget another $300 per student for curricula and uniform shirts (paid to vendors, not Trinity Prep).
+We are the most affordable of comparable schools in this area.

 - A CSS employs trained and experienced teachers with a background in, and passion for, the subject area or age group that they teach.
 In the Elementary Grades (K-5th) teachers are dedicated to an age level; in Middle School and High School Grades (6th-12th) teachers are dedicated to one of the Core subjects – Math, Science, History/Humanities, or English.